DIY Project: Why We Recommend Plywood

 4. Available in Different Grades

-You can choose plywood according to your budget and application:
+You can choose this wood according to your budget and application:

 - Construction-grade plywood for structural work